Trompe: Operation

 Large trompes were often situated at high waterfalls so that ample head was available.

 (However, trompes can raise the water, via siphon-effect, nearly to 70% of its initial elevation.)
 The Ragged Chute plant on the Montreal River near the town of Cobalt, Ontario, is a trompe and tourist attraction.
-It is now owned by TransAlta (formerly by Canadian Hydro Developers) and exists beside a modern hydroelectric plant.
+It is now owned by TransAlta (formerly by Canadian Hydro Developers), and while the structures of the trompe still exist, it no longer functions as a compressed air plant and currently exists next to a functioning modern hydroelectric plant.

 Compressed air from a trompe is at the temperature of the water, and its partial pressure of water vapor is that of the dewpoint of the water's temperature.
 If the water is cool, the compressed air can be made very dry by passing it through pipes that are warmer than the water.
 Often, ordinary outside air can warm the pipes enough to produce dry, cool compressed air.

 Today, trompes constructed of plastic pipe are being used to provide aeration for mine drainage treatment.
 In this application, mine water is used to drive the trompe and the compressed air that is generated is used to oxygenate the mine water and to drive off excess dissolved carbon dioxide that may be present thus raising the pH of the water being treated.

 The trompe is closely related to the Sprengel vacuum pump which uses mercury falling through a tube to create a vacuum instead of pressure.

 Principle of a Taylor hydraulic trompe.